negyliaev/Nikita_Negyliaev/README.md

 Updated:
-1) UploadFile and DeleteFile tests are now checked by checking if file id is in folder by calling filelist request.
+1) UploadFile and DeleteFile tests are now checked by checking if file id is in folder by calling file_list request.
 2) Metadata response data is now checked with file name and path at dropbox.